Not Quite Write Prize Frequently Asked Questions

 If you continue to experience problems logging in, please email us for assistance.
 Our contact details appear at the end of this FAQ.

-This competition would not be possible without your financial contribution.
+Not Quite Write is a business, and this competition would not be possible without your financial contribution.

 If you’re concerned about the cost of entry, we recommend choosing one of the many free competitions available online.
+We also invite you to listen to the podcast and access the free resources on our website.

 Absolutely!
 We support writerly peer pressure.